pyBeam/pyBeam/README.md

 ## Installation tips:

-NOTE: this procedure has been verified for Ubuntu 18.04
+NOTE: this procedure has been verified for Ubuntu 18.04 and 22.04

 - Make sure you have meson installed